Erl-koenig/http-header-tracker/README.md

 ## Modes

-- **Server**: The collected header data is sent to a specified server.
-Some sensitive header values are anonymized before transmission, but there is no guarantee that all are filtered out.
+- **Local Mode (Default)**: The collected header data is stored locally in the browser's storage.
+Data accumulates until manually exported or cleared.
+No data is transmitted to any server.
-- **Local**: The collected header data is stored locally in the browser's storage.
+- **Server Mode**: The collected header data is sent to a specified server at regular intervals.
+Some sensitive header values are anonymized before transmission. **Local data is automatically cleared after each successful upload**, so the server becomes the permanent data store.

 ## Installation